blue-luke/ckad-exercises/d.configuration.md

 </details>

 ### Create a configMap called 'options' with the value var5=val5.
 Create a new nginx pod that loads the value from variable 'var5' in an env variable called 'option'

+CM is $ k create configmap options --from-literal=var5=val5 See 13.yaml for pod
+Exec onto it to check, $ echo $option

 <details><summary>show</summary>
 <p>